-The development community is proposing to reduce the side yard flanking a street setback for corner lots and increase the rear yard setback for corner lots to push the house to the front of the lot to allow for a larger backyard.
+The development community is proposing to reduce the "side yard flanking a street" setback and increase the rear yard setback for corner lots to push the house to the front of the lot to allow for a larger backyard.
 Currently the setbacks don't allow for a large enough backyard because both sides of corner lots abutting a street are treated as two front yards instead of one front and one side yard.